 CAS is committed to sustainability.
 There are many decisions we make that impact sustainability on the SUNY Geneseo campus, like choosing a prime vendor.
 Our prime vendor comes to campus three times a week, making deliveries to each dining location.
 The prime vendor agreement is used to maximize our spending power and promote an efficient, one-stop delivery concept.

 Palmer Food Services is our main source for bringing healthy products, including some local options to campus.
 Any vendor can supply products, but it's what makes each company unique that truly makes a difference.
 As a family-owned business, Palmer has been a Rochester institution for over 100 years.
 When choosing our vendor for the 2020-2021 academic year, we were looking for a vendor that was able to supply an assortment of products needed for our diverse dietary and ethnic communities and an excellent source for locally or NYS-based products.

 Sustainability is one of our priorities on the SUNY Geneseo campus.
 We ensure that our prime vendor can contribute to our efforts.
 Palmer Food Service is located 30 miles from Geneseo, which makes for a shorter commute for deliveries.
 They do business with over 90 NYS-based companies and sources of products, and they employ 675 people that live in the greater Rochester area.

 Starting in Fall of 2007, the washers and dryers in residence halls and townhouses on campus were replaced with high efficiency front-loading washers and dryers that significantly reduced water and energy usage.
 By fall of 2009, the entire campus was equipped with the new machines.

-As of May 2012, over 5,733,000 gallons of water have been saved due to the switch to the new machines.
+As of May 2016, almost 11,000,000 gallons of water have been saved due to the switch to the new machines.

 In addition to the water being saved, the laundry machines also require significantly less detergent and remove excess water from the clothes, reducing the amount of time and energy needed to dry them.